 When it’s so cold outside that you don’t want to leave the house to work out, consider turning to digital streaming services instead.
 Not to binge-watch videos or TV shows, but to exercise!
 Scroll through the variety of workout offerings and choose an exercise or two – or a full workout.
 Remember to check with your doctor before beginning a new exercise routine.

-Stuck at home with no easy access to your gym?
+Missing the gym?
 Skip the barbells and use your own body weight to become stronger.
 Common exercises include squats, lunges, push-ups, and crunches.
 Again, be sure to check with your doctor before making any changes to your exercise program.

 5. Get your steps in on the stairs